 a.
 Excellence awards and scholarships

 c.
 Overseas exchange

 a.
 Local internships

 b.
-Financial grants for overseas internships to Copenhagen, Dubai, Shanghai and more
+Subsidies for overseas internships to Copenhagen, Dubai, Shanghai and more

 b.
 Network opportunities